Skip to main content

 02

-Pedestrian injuries are often non-threshold, sometimes catastrophic.
-We build the damages claim with proper expert evidence — medical, economic, care — so the number isn't guessed.
+Pedestrian injuries are often serious, sometimes catastrophic.
+We put the lump sum claim together properly — medical, economic, care — so the figure reflects the real picture.

 03